Saturday, January 7, 2012

 Becoming A Woman Of Prayer

 Living a lifestyle of prayer is important.
 It makes your spiritual walk and personal relationship with God grow closer.
 Prayer to me is just like talking to an individual.
-I say anything thats on my mind and heart to Poppa God (my personal name I call God).
+I say anything that's on my mind and heart to Poppa God (my personal name I call God).
 He knows our thoughts even before we speak them.
 He enjoys spending time with us.

 ■In the shower or while taking a bath.

-■while putting your makeup on or doing your hair (I talk to God alot while doing this)
+■while putting your makeup on or doing your hair (I talk to God a lot while doing this)

 ■Restroom breaks

-■In the car while driving somewhere. even if you have small children in the car you can do this- praying out loud in front of your kids is good for them.
+■In the car while driving somewhere. even if you have small children in the car you can do this -praying out loud in front of your kids is good for them.
 They listen and they learn from you.

-■Stopped at a red light or waiting for traffic to clear
+■When stopped at a red light or waiting for traffic to clear

-■While working out at the gym or on a walk.
-(I talk to God alot during those times)
+■While working out at the gym or on a walk (I talk to God a lot during those times).

-■While cooking dinner...(The best tacos are made while worshipping God or praying)
+■While cooking dinner (the best tacos are made while worshipping God or praying).

 ■Lunch breaks at work or school

-These are just a few ideas...But See ?
+These are just a few ideas, but see?
 There are more than enough opportunities for us to spend time in prayer with GOD.

 A few tips I have found helpful when fasting: